You are viewing the development docs which are in progress. For the latest stable documentation, click here.

 Some extension examples are available under https://github.com/Itxaka/sysext-examples for k3s and sbctl.

-Building system extensions from a docker image with enki
+Building system extensions from a docker image with auroraboot

 Warning

-This feature is in preview state and only available in Enki from version 0.1.4You can also build a system extension from a docker image directly by using enki and using a dockerfile to isolate the artifacts you want converted into a system extension.
+This feature is in preview state and only available in Auroraboot from version v0.3.0You can also build a system extension from a docker image directly by using auroraboot and using a dockerfile to isolate the artifacts you want converted into a system extension.

 Notice that when converting a docker image into a system extension, the last layer is the only one converted (The last command in a given Dockerfile) so have that in mind.
 This is useful for packages that ONLY install things in /usr or manual installation under /usr.